ofunkey/pandas_challenge/README.md

 ## Academy of Py
 In this capacity, I am helping the school board and mayor make strategic decisions regarding future school budgets and priorities.

-First task - to analyze the district-wide standardized test results and aggregate the data and showcase obvious trends in school performance.
+Tasks - to analyze the district-wide standardized test results, aggregate the data and showcase obvious trends in school performance.

 The final report includes each of the following: